knaidoo29/mistreeplus/README.md

 ## Why the +?

-``MiSTree+`` is a complete rewrite of the ``MiSTree`` ``python`` package, designed with the intent of being more flexible and powerful to its predecessor. ``MiSTree+`` includes methods for computing the MST with a Delaunay tesselation as well as providing new statistical methods for analysing the resulting tree, whether that be statistical or for finding topological features.
+``MiSTree+`` is a complete rewrite of the ``MiSTree`` ``python`` package, designed with the intent of being more flexible and powerful to its predecessor ``MiSTree``.
+It includes methods for computing the MST with a Delaunay tesselation as well as providing new statistical methods for analysing the resulting tree, whether that be statistical or for finding topological features.
+We have opted for keeping ``MiSTree`` unchanged, hence the +, so that we can make broad changes without breaking code that was written with ``MiSTree``.

 ## Introduction